zhimoud/rock-paper-scisor/README.md

 * Push your work back to github to your own repository
 * Create a pull request by clicking "New pull request" on https://github.com/[your-github-username]/rock-paper-scisors

+## What we are looking for
+* Working application
+* Clean and structured code
+* Maintainability and readability
+* Comments
+* Modularity